francesca zambello is the general & artistic director of glimmerglass festival

 Photo by Karin Cooper

 Ms. Zambello has also served as a guest professor at Yale University and The Juilliard School.
-She is the Artistic & General Director of Glimmerglass in Cooperstown, and was recently named Artistic Advisor to the Washington National Opera.

 An American who grew up in Europe, she speaks French, Italian, German, and Russian.
 She attended Moscow University in 1976 and graduated cum laude from Colgate University in 1978.
 She began her career as an Assistant Director to the late Jean-Pierre Ponnelle.
 From 1984-1991 she was the Artistic Director of the Skylight Music Theater.
 She has been guest professor at Harvard and Berkeley Universities.